You've been promoted. Or, maybe, you're starting a new job at a new company. Either way, you have a fresh start– and a

 And don't forget to keep developing your growth mindset by investing in new learning on a regular basis.

 A good place to start is with these further reading topics from the Lighthouse blog that will help you or someone you know that is a first-time manager become an even better leader and manager:

 - Know someone recently promoted?
 Help them be successful: How to Ensure a New Manager Succeeds

 - Make sure you're a manager for the right reasons: Bad Manager: 5 Signs of a Bad Manager

-- And avoid the pitfalls that can come from promoting from within so it works out: The Top 10 Reasons Companies Fail at Promoting from Within
+- Avoid the pitfalls that can come from promoting from within so it works out: The Top 10 Reasons Companies Fail at Promoting from Within